shannontee/INF-552-Machine-Learning/README.md

 <b> Homework 5: <br/>
   Multi-class and Multi-Label Classification Using Support Vector Machines </b> <br/>
+  Using one vs. all classifier to train a SVM for each of the labels using Gaussian kernels and L1-penalized

   <b> K-Means Clustering on a Multi-Class and Multi-Label Data Set </b> <br/>
+  Perform K-Means Clustering on data set and determine majority labeling by reading true labels to calculate the Hamming score

   <b> Homework 6: <br/>
   Supervised, Semi-Supervised, and Unsupervised Learning </b> <br/>